 In 2014 we acquired two small adjacent lots for farm housing and offices which were renovated by our friend Todd Brady and Allen Esh and the fellows from Twin Hollow Construction.
 We acquired a bull from Rodney Hess of Shady Grove Lowlines to service our cows in 2015 and 2016.
 During 2015 we started selling all our beef exclusively to BRIDGE in Westerly where David Newton Parr's comprehensive knowledge of butchery and protein are as impressive as his commitment to building an affordable farm-to-table restaurant.

-2016 has started with 25 calves, of whom 24 survived.
-"Peg" recovered from her rough start to life in 2013 and in May 2016 had her first calf - a beautiful fullblood heifer.
+2017 brought 28 calves and we lost one.
 If cows were people, our infant mortality rate would be ranked number 174 in the world out of 224.
 Our mortality percentage is inline with India's but a long way from Monaco's.
 Unlike people, in the cattle business a 96% survival rate is pretty darn good - we used to lose 1 in 10 calves ( similar to the infant mortality rate in Somalia and Mali).
 Improvement in this area is owed mainly to preventing any calving before early March.
+After a rough March in 2017 we waited until July 1st to let SGL SULLIE with the cows and calves - this should keep calves from hittting the ground until April 2018.